pmcgrath/PMCG.Messaging/readme.md

 ## Build
+### Windows
 Run build.ps1
+Binaries are placed in the bin sub directory

+### Linux\mono
+Run build.sh
-Binaries are placed in the bin directory
+Binaries are placed in the bin sub directory

 ## Pre-configuring RabbitMQ